Submit your gardening questions here

 Don't overwork the cheese.
 Fold it into a ball and smooth the surface, then plop it into a bowl of cold water, and start on the next hunk of curds.

 Keep an eye on the water temperature while you're stretching the curds, and don't let it start to boil.
-I needed to turn off the heat under the pot after stretching the first two balls of cheese.
+You might need to turn off the heat under the pot or water while you're stretching the balls of cheese to keep it from getting too hot.

 Eating and storing your fresh mozzarella cheese